Poisoning Online Learning Filters: DDoS Attacks and Countermeasures: Controllable Generative Method

-After training the models $C$, $G$, and $D$, we specify the Markov model parameters ($\bm{\pi}, \bm{A}$) for controlling the mimic model $C$, producing representative requests based on the specified parameters to produce representative features $\widetilde{\bm{s}}$ that follow the intended transition dynamics.
-We then control the request traffic generative process with these designed features $\widetilde{\bm{s}}$, and it influences the generator $G$ to create synthetic manipulated requests $\widetilde{\bm{x}}$.
-We provide details of our method and design choices below.
+Following the training of models $C$, $G$, and $D$, we specify the Markov model parameters ($\bm{\pi}, \bm{\alpha}$) for controlling the mimic model $C$, which produces representative requests based on the specified parameters to produce representative features $\widetilde{\bm{s}}$ that follow the intended transition dynamics.
+We then control the request traffic generative process with these designed features $\widetilde{\bm{s}}$, influencing the generator $G$ to create synthetic manipulated requests $\widetilde{\bm{x}}$.

-Using the conditional GAN framework, we train both $G$ and $D$ conditioned on some particular information---selected features $\bm{s}$ corresponding to its requests $\bm{x}$.
+In our method, we train both $G$ and $D$ conditioned on selected features $\bm{s}$ that correspond to the requests $\bm{x}$.
 We designed our model to allow itself to be significantly influenced by some user-specific features such as \texttt{TCP Len} or any other network request feature.
 As a result, the model can $(1)$ introduce a high dimensional control vector to generate unpredictable requests, and $(2)$ directly control the data generation process to confuse and elude DDoS filters.
-For example, by using payload information of the requests, we can learn the distribution of normal payloads, using this information, then explicitly generate requests that mimic normal traffic closely.
+For example, by using payload information of the requests, we can learn the distribution of regular payloads, using this information, then explicitly generate requests that mimic the traffic closely.

-Following the first introduced conditional GAN framework~\cite{DBLP:journals/corr/MirzaO14}, we present the conditional GAN training for network traffic requests and define the loss function as:
+Based on the first introduced conditional GAN~\cite{DBLP:journals/corr/MirzaO14}, we present the conditional GAN training for network traffic requests, defining the loss function as: